 - If fbevents.js isn’t loaded, Facebook Pixel has not been installed on your website.
 If your organization advertises on Facebook or Instagram, these campaigns probably aren’t being optimized based on website visitor behaviour.

 - If fbevents.js is loading, the Pixel has been installed.
-Additional research is required to determine which on-page events the Facebook Pixel is listening for, and other details of its configuration.
+Additional research is required to determine which on-page events are being listened for by Facebook Pixel, and other details of its configuration.

 Twitter Universal Website Tag (uwt.js)